Annual allowance: is paying a tax charge such a bad thing?

 Jennifer, lives in England and is a company director with a salary of £320,000.
 She’s a 45% taxpayer, subject to a tapered allowance of £10,000 and has no carry forward available.
 Her employer pays 8% as standard and contributions are matched 1 for 1 up to a further 6%.
 Jennifer expects to retire in 10 years’ time.

 |Employer contributions only (8%)||Employer + employee contribution (14% + 6%)|

 |Annual allowance charge||£7,020||£24,300|

 1Assumes 4% growth after charges.

-On top of this, as the pension input amount is greater than £40,000 and tax charge exceeds £2,000, she is eligible to make a scheme pays election.
+On top of this, under option 2, as the pension input amount is greater than £60,000 and tax charge exceeds £2,000, she is eligible to make a scheme pays election.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.

 All references to taxation are based on our understanding of current taxation law and practice and may be affected by future changes in legislation and the individual circumstances of the investor.